forrtproject/forrtproject.github.io/CONTRIBUTING.md

 #### Steps

-If you are a R user and like to work in RStudio, you need to:
+If you are a R user and would prefer to work in RStudio, you need to:

 1. Open R Studio, then go in the Menu > New Project... > Version Control > Git
     * Repository URL: `git clone https://github.com/forrtproject/forrtproject.github.io.git`